ewpratten/school-notes-demo/README.md

 Please see [this post](https://retrylife.ca/post/68df02l4) for information.
 Go to [ewpratten.retrylife.ca/school-notes-demo/](https://ewpratten.retrylife.ca/school-notes-demo/) to see a live demo of the CI pipeline output.

+A note about the generated webpage: Some files are listed that are inaccessible.
+This is simply because I haven't defined any rules for `tree` to follow when creating the index.html page.
+I don't really see the need to since I only ever share direct links to files with other people.

 ## Usage

 The following packages are required on the host system: